functionalscript/functionalscript/README.md

   - Relations Operators: `in`, `instanceof`.
   - Member Operators: `.`, `[]`.

 Note: the `.` member operator has prohibitted property names, such as `constructor` and `push`.
-To access such properties, it's recommeded to use the `Object.getPropertyDescriptor` function.
+To access such properties, it's recommeded to use the [Object.getOwnPropertyDescriptor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/getOwnPropertyDescriptor) function.

 ## 4. Arrow Functions